Innoactive/VRTK-Interaction-Component/README.md

 This component provides interactions in VR by using obsolete VRTK v3.0.3.
 We recommend to use [Unity XR Interaction](https://github.com/Innoactive/XR-Interaction-Component) component instead.

-This repository is depricated, and we do not maintain it.
+This repository is deprecated, and we do not maintain it.

 ## Documentation